lbialy/play-ng2-webpack2/README.md

 - don't use ng serve or any other Angular CLI command besides scaffolders (`ng generate _`), webpack does all the building
 - if you want to serve Angular 2 app without Play you can do so by issuing `npm run dev` in `ui/` directory - this will run webpack-dev-server configured to work in dev mode
-- npm dev/dependencies are [shrinkwrapped](https://docs.npmjs.com/cli/shrinkwrap) and therefore frozen - we are using bleeding edge here, no guarantees that BC in some beta dependency won't wreck whole frontend build, so better safe than sorry (this actually occured when I was preparing this package).
+- ~~npm dev/dependencies are [shrinkwrapped](https://docs.npmjs.com/cli/shrinkwrap) and therefore frozen - we are using bleeding edge here, no guarantees that BC in some beta dependency won't wreck whole frontend build, so better safe than sorry (this actually occured when I was preparing this package).
 I will try to keep most important libraries (that is: Angular and Webpack) updated but as long as this works I am going to update things in a cool, controlled fashion.
-Read about adding npm packages to shrinkwrapped projects at [docs](https://docs.npmjs.com/cli/shrinkwrap).
+Read about adding npm packages to shrinkwrapped projects at [docs](https://docs.npmjs.com/cli/shrinkwrap).~~ Can't shrinkwrap until [tslint issue](https://github.com/palantir/tslint/issues/815#issuecomment-239415216) is resolved.
 - **Important**: I am using `angular2-template-loader` to inline templates and styles as Angular 2 Webpack guide advised.
 For component's directory structure:
 ```
 component/some-funny.component.ts